Amortizing Perpetual Options

-\begin{example} Consider the same setting as Example~\ref{ex:maturity}.
-Again comparing AmPOs to their effective dated counterparts, we want to consider the relative safety of AmPOs.
-In Figure~\ref{fig:greeks-gamma}, we plot the ``safety ratio'' between the AmPO Gamma and the Gamma of the effectively dated (American) call option.
-The lower this ratio, the more stable the option price is to fluctuations in the underlying.
-Notably, this ratio is increasing in the amortization rate, but stays below 80\% for even extremely high amortization rates (e.g., $q = 1$).
-Similarly, in Figure~\ref{fig:greeks-theta}, we consider the ``cost efficiency'' of AmPOs by computing the ratio between the economic Theta (i.e., $-q C_0$) from amortization against the Theta of the effectively dated option.
-Here, again, we find that the dated options lose value faster even at high amortization rates with a maximum observed efficiency ratio (at $q = 1$) of under 75\%.
+Though the premiums of the AmPO and its effectively dated counterpart coincide, their sensitivities do not because the underlying stopping problems are distinct.
+For this reason, we now compare (select) Greeks of AmPOs against their effectively dated counterparts.
+First, in Figure~\ref{fig:greeks-gamma}, we plot the ratio of the AmPO Gamma to the Gamma of the effectively dated (American) call option, i.e., $\Gamma_0(S_0;r,\sigma,q)/\Gamma^{A}(S_0;T_{\text{eff}},r,\sigma)$.
+The lower this ratio, the more stable the option price is to fluctuations in the underlying; for this reason, we call this the ``safety ratio.''
+Notably, this safety ratio is increasing in the amortization rate, but stays below 80\% for even extremely high amortization rates (e.g., $q \approx 1$).
+Similarly, in Figure~\ref{fig:greeks-theta}, we consider the ``cost efficiency'' of AmPOs by computing the ratio between the economic Theta (i.e., $-q C_0$) from amortization against the Theta of the effectively dated option, i.e., $-q C_0 / \Theta^{A}(S_0;T_{\text{eff}},r,\sigma)$.
+For a cost efficiency of less than 1, the AmPO's loss in notional from amortization is less than the loss in the effectively dated option from the passage of time.
+Here, again, we find that the dated options lose value faster even at high amortization rates with a maximum observed efficiency ratio (at $q = 1$) of under 80\%. \end{example}